ClementGrx/ClementGrx/README.md

 - mean value of transactions

 Our outputs :
-- the scoring itself, shown on a map:
+- the scoring itself, shown on a map (Python Mapbox):

 ![Hackathon_1 - France Cities Scoring](https://user-images.githubusercontent.com/70572715/100021096-37ae6680-2de1-11eb-9280-a7360d7c0592.png)